 A cancellation fee is an industry best practice during typical business operations, but it may encourage clients who aren’t feeling 100% or who have COVID-19 to power through and make it to their service now.
 Make sure your clients know that they can cancel without penalty if they’re not feeling well.

 6. Empower staff to stay home

 It won’t help anyone if your team shows up sick.
-Make it very clear to your employees that you expect them to take care of themselves and not come into work if they’re feeling under the weather.
+Make it very clear to your employees that you expect them to take care of themselves and not come to work if they’re feeling under the weather.
 They’ll be setting a great example for other consumers and the industry.
 Wondering how you can support your staff as you navigate this new normal?
 Here's how to prepare your team to return to your salon or spa.
-Spa owners and managers can learn how to physically prepare and mentally prepare staff in our Spa Reopening video series as well.

 7. Keep it clean

 You may already be cleaning your salon or spa regularly but think about what spaces you’re missing or opportunities to put your clientele at ease.
-Mylkbar, a nail salon with two locations in Charleston, SC, and Nashville, TN, is putting cleanliness front and center for their clients.
-The salon uses autoclaves to sterilize tools, offers hand sanitizer to customers, and provides transparency into its cleaning schedule via social media.
-(They clean each day at open and close, as well as a professional deep clean once a week.)
+Make sure you and your staff are putting cleanliness front and center for your clients.
+Your clients want to feel safe in your space.
+Consider using autoclaves to sterilize tools, offering hand sanitizer to customers, and providing transparency into your cleaning schedule via social media and other forms of communication.